dansteeves68/dotfiles/README.md

 ### Helix

-Using programs.helix, but config via `ln -s ~/.config/helix ~/dotfiles/helix`.
+Using helix from pkgs, but config via `ln -s ~/.config/helix ~/dotfiles/helix`.
 Mostly because for now I don't want the hassle of rebuilding as I build this out.
 Maybe move to nix params later.

 ### Moom